 Jace Clark grew up in South Weber and Washington Terrace Utah.
 Jace is the son of Jan Ray and Curt Clark.
 Jace graduated from Bonneville High School in 2011.
-After high school he attended Weber State University taking courses to prepare for the Mortuary Science Program.
-He is currently enrolled at Arapahoe Community College studying to be a Licensed Funeral Director.
+After high school, he attended Weber State University taking courses to prepare for the Mortuary Science Program.
+He graduated from Arapahoe Community College in 2018 with his Degree in Mortuary Science.

-Jace works at Leavitt’s Mortuary as an Apprentice Funeral Director and has been employed since November 2014.
+He was recognized at the top of his class as an outstanding student in embalming.
+Jace is an active member of Holy Family Catholic Church in South Ogden.
+He serves on the Parish Council.
+He is active in the Catholic community.
+Jace works at Leavitt’s Mortuary as a Funeral Director and has been employed since November 2014.
 Jace thoroughly enjoys working for Leavitt’s Mortuary and especially with his esteemed mentor Bret Hines.
-Jace has wanted to be a Funeral Director since the passing of his grandparents when he was just seven years old.
+Jace has wanted to be a Mortician since the passing of his grandparents when he was just seven years old.

 Jace loves to lend a helping hand to families when they experience the loss of a loved one.
 He loves to be active in the community and very much enjoys working funeral services at different churches in the valley and enjoys meeting new people.